surniaulula/wpsso-am/readme.txt

 Tested Up To: 4.9.4
 Stable Tag: 1.8.0

-WPSSO Core extension to provide Apple Store / iTunes and Google Play App meta tags for Apple's mobile Safari banner and Twitter's App Card.
+WPSSO Core add-on to provide Apple Store / iTunes and Google Play App meta tags for Apple's mobile Safari banner and Twitter's App Card.

 == Description ==

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso-am/assets/icon-256x256.png">

-**WPSSO Core extension to provide Apple Store / iTunes and Google Play App meta tags for Apple's mobile Safari banner and Twitter's App Card.**
+**WPSSO Core add-on to provide Apple Store / iTunes and Google Play App meta tags for Apple's mobile Safari banner and Twitter's App Card.**

 Promote your website mobile App with a banner in Apple's mobile Safari.

 Add [Twitter App Card](https://dev.twitter.com/cards/types/app) meta tags to mobile App product pages.

-WPSSO Mobile App Meta is *incredibly fast* and coded for performance &mdash; WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
-WPSSO Core and its extensions are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).
+WPSSO Mobile App Meta is *incredibly fast* and coded for performance &mdash; WPSSO Core and its add-ons make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its add-ons are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).

 <h3>WPSSO Core Plugin Prerequisite</h3>

-WPSSO Mobile App Meta (aka WPSSO AM) is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.
+WPSSO Mobile App Meta (aka WPSSO AM) is an add-on for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.

-The Free extension works with either the Free or Pro version of WPSSO Core.
-The [WPSSO AM Pro extension](https://wpsso.com/extend/plugins/wpsso-am/?utm_source=wpssoam-readme-prereq) uses many WPSSO Core Pro features and requires an active and licensed [WPSSO Core Pro plugin](https://wpsso.com/?utm_source=wpssoam-readme-prereq).
+The Free add-on plugin works with either the Free or Pro version of WPSSO Core.
+The [WPSSO AM Pro add-on](https://wpsso.com/extend/plugins/wpsso-am/?utm_source=wpssoam-readme-prereq) uses many WPSSO Core Pro features and requires an active and licensed [WPSSO Core Pro plugin](https://wpsso.com/?utm_source=wpssoam-readme-prereq).

 <h3>Quick List of Features</h3>